alen-001/nptel_reattempt/README.md

+## NPTEL Reattempt

-## This exetention allows you to reattempt your NPTEL assignments
+This extention allows you to reattempt your NPTEL assignments.
 Go to your NPTEL assignment page and enable the reattempt mode from the extension icon.
 This will shuffle the choices and allow you to answer the questions again.

 ## Installation